-The total phosphorus annual averages showed a slight increase over the testing history.
+The total phosphorus annual averages showed a slight increase over the testing history, due primarily to high results in 2008 through 2010.
 Lakes generally accumulate substances, including nutrients, in the process of eutrophication.
 The state law banning phosphorus fertilizers and active plant management will help decrease the phosphorus in the future.
 The phosphorus concentrations were exemplary for a heavily developed watershed.